AlexRobson/ReinforcementLearning/README.md

 # ReinforcementLearning
-A repo to explore the exercises and material in ReinforcementLearning: An Introduction [Sutton &amp; Barto]
+A repo to explore the exercises and material in ReinforcementLearning: An Introduction [Sutton &amp; Barto].
+This code is presently in development!
+(It trains in around 4500 episodes, and the best according to AIgym is on the order of 10...)

 # Installing Prerequistes#